LA VISAGIE & SEUN - A SHORT HISTORY

 The citrus sector provides employment for 41 permanent employees, and a further 120 job opportunities during the harvest season.

-A total of 116 180 trees are under micro-irrigation and serviced by six different pump stations, made up of:
+The total amount of trees are under micro-irrigation and serviced by six different pump stations are made up of:

 - 15 800 Navel trees